 We chose to stay at Guest House Suriya and I would not recommend it.
-It was cold, the receptionist never available and the breakfast was stale bread and minimal choice.
-We generally felt that there isn’t much good accommodation for a mid-range budget in Nuwara Eliya, so be prepared for lower standard than elsewhere in Sri Lanka.
+It was cold, the receptionist was never available and the breakfast was stale bread and minimal choice.
+We generally felt that there isn’t much good accommodation for a mid-range budget in Nuwara Eliya, so be prepared for a lower standard than elsewhere in Sri Lanka.

-I hope you enjoyed this guide to Nuwara Eliya tea factory and plantation!
+I hope you enjoyed this guide to the Nuwara Eliya tea factory and plantation!
 If you do end up visiting, let me know how it was in the comments below, or save the post on Pinterest for planning the trip.